-- Availability of data is essential in the development of innovative digital technologies.
+- Respect for contract freedom in data sharing: Availability of data is essential in the development of innovative digital technologies.
 Policy guidance for data sharing platforms can support voluntary industry initiatives, when developed in direct cooperation with the relevant industrial players.
-Contractual freedom must be respected here, as it is essential to investments in the area of data-driven innovation. - Al will revolutionise manufacturing.
-Industry players and policy-makers must work together to carefully consider how best to address ethical concerns in the context of AI applications.
-The ethics guidelines adopted by the High-Level expert group of the European Commission are a step in the right direction but now need to be translated into concrete business recommendations.
-In addition, international discussions should continue, in order to define consistent approaches, notably at a transatlantic level. - The Digital Europe programme proposed by the European Commission as part of the Multi-Annual Financial Framework, with an allocated budget of €9.2 billion, will be vital to the deployment of digital technologies.
+Contractual freedom must be respected here, as it is essential to investments in the area of data-driven innovation. - A pan-national rule-book on the ethics of AI: AI will revolutionise manufacturing.
+Industry players and policymakers must work together to carefully consider how best to address ethical concerns in the context of AI applications.
+The ethics guidelines adopted by the High-Level Expert Group of the European Commission are a step in the right direction but now need to be translated into concrete business recommendations.
+In addition, international discussions should continue, in order to define consistent approaches, notably at a transatlantic level. - A labour force fit for the digital transformation: Additive manufacturing has the potential not only to boost the EU economy, and create jobs at the local level, it is also a green technology which can contribute to the circular economy ambitions of the EU.
+With its on-demand aspects, 3D printing can support supply chain resilience, by providing hard-to-get products, especially in emergency situations such as during the COVID-19 crisis.
+Additive manufacturing is a new technology, which requires support, and the effective reskilling of the workforce.
+The Digital Europe programme proposed by the European Commission as part of the Multiannual Financial Framework (MFF), with an allocated budget of €9.2 billion, will be vital to the deployment of digital technologies.
 The EU is facing an unprecedented shortage of skilled workers, and the area of industrial digital transformation is no different, with a risk that this area could further widen the skills gap.
-To facilitate the industrial transition, ensuring workers are equipped with the skills required for a changing labour market, the EU should prioritise the following actions: - Develop a policy framework that anticipates the workforce transition, which will make some skills obsolete.
-Although education is a national competence, the EU can play a key role in supporting cooperation and alignment across Member States to foster skills, talent development and life-long learning.
-Thus, a comprehensive and coordinated EU skills strategy is needed to match industry's needs for skills, based on an active cooperation among institutions, education providers and business. - Facilitate access to training tools and to financial incentives schemes to support employee reskilling and upskilling.
+To facilitate the industrial transition, ensuring workers are equipped with the skills required for a changing labour market, the EU should prioritise the following actions: - Develop a policy framework that anticipates transitions in the workforce, which will make some skills obsolete.
+Although education remains a national competence, the EU is essential for cooperation and alignment across Member States to foster skills, talent development and life-long learning.
+A comprehensive and coordinated EU skills strategy is needed to match industry's needs for skills, based on an active cooperation among institutions, education providers and business. - Facilitate access to training tools and to financial incentives schemes to support employee reskilling and upskilling.
 Increased communication should be further boosted to ensure companies are aware of tools readily available to them.
 EU initiatives to support sharing of best-practices should continue to be strengthened. - Build a Europe-wide system of micro-credentials by harmonising existing skills development frameworks at national level to foster talent movement across the continent.

-2. Creating the right environment for a clean future
+2. Creating the right environment for a cleaner future